secure-systems-lab/code-style-guidelines/README.md

 and the experiences and suggestions of team members.
 Please give
 @JustinCappos feedback if there is anything you'd like to change.

+A guide to the lab's development workflow is available [here](development_workflow.md).

 ## Table of Contents ##
 - [Code Lay-out](#code-lay-out)
 - [Imports](#imports)